 - The "cms" space for content-management applications accessible via the "dmz" space only.

-- The "database" space for backend database applications, which should be accessible only by the applications.
+- The "db" space for backend database applications, which should be accessible only by the applications.

-HAProxy is deployed inside the "dmz" space, it is accessible from the Internet and proxies HTTP requests to one or more Joomla units in the "cms" space.
-The backend MySQL for Joomla is running in the "database" space.
-All subnets within the "cms" and "database" spaces provide no access from outside the environment for security reasons.
-Using spaces for deployments like this allows Juju to have the necessary information about how to configure the firewall and access control rules.
-In this case, instances in "dmz" can only communicate with instances in "apps", which in turn are the only ones allowed to access instances in "database".
+HAProxy is deployed inside the "dmz" space, it is accessible from the internet and proxies HTTP requests to one or more Joomla units in the "cms" space.
+The backend MySQL for Joomla is running in the "db" space.
+All subnets within the "cms" and "db" spaces provide no access from outside the environment for security reasons.

 Spaces are created with the